rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4-draft.md

 - It allows a volume to be comprised of more than 16 disks.

 Virtual storage provides the foundation for data-management features such as thin provisioning, automated tiered storage, SSD read cache, and the quick rebuild feature.

-## Spare disks (for fault tolerance)

-!!! info

-    Spare disks are unused disks in your system that you designate to automatically replace a failed disk, restoring fault tolerance to disk groups in the system.
-Types of spares include:

-    - Dedicated spare.
-Reserved for use by a specific linear disk group to replace a failed disk.
-Most secure way to provide spares for disk groups, but expensive to reserve a spare for each disk group.
-    - Global spare.
-Reserved for use by any fault-tolerant disk group to replace a failed disk.
-    - Dynamic spare.
-Available compatible disk that is automatically assigned to replace a failed disk in a fault-tolerant disk group.

 ## Volumes and volume groups